How to Become a Certified Industrial Hygienist: Career Roadmap

 Find out how to become a certified industrial hygienist.
 Research the education and training requirements and learn about the experience you need to advance your career in industrial hygiene.

 Should I Become a Certified Industrial Hygienist?

 Certified industrial hygienists, also known as occupational health and safety professionals, evaluate safety issues in working environments and implement solutions to these occupational hazards.
 Specifically, these professionals identify particular health hazards within the workplace, such as pesticides, communicable diseases, asbestos, noise, and lead.

 The majority of occupational health and safety specialists, including certified industrial hygienists, work full-time.
 Hours may include evenings, weekends, and nights, especially during times of crisis.
 These professionals travel frequently to sites and work in a wide range of environments, indoors and out.
-The job carries more risk than many professions and specialists are required to use protective clothing, gear, and equipment to keep themselves safe.
+This job carries some risks, so hygienists are required to use protective clothing, gear, and equipment to keep themselves safe.

 |Degree Fields||Industrial hygiene, occupational health and safety, biology, chemistry, engineering, physics|

-Sources: *U.S. Bureau of Labor Statistics, ** American Board of Industrial Hygiene, ***Job posting by employers (December 2012).
+Sources: U.S. Bureau of Labor Statistics, American Board of Industrial Hygiene, Online Job Posting (August 2015), Salary.com (August 2015)